 How title insurance works

-Once the company confirms a clear title or identifies issues, it begins the underwriting process.
-This involves assessing any issues, as well as potentially undiscovered ones, and then offering a quote for a policy based on those risks.
-If a title has many defects, the title company may decline to offer a policy.
+Once the company completes the search, it assesses any issues, as well as potentially previously undiscovered ones, and then offers a quote for a title insurance policy based on those risks.
+If a title has many defects, the company might decline to offer a policy.